AvitalHoyzer/Wonderland-CTF-Reverse-Engineering/static_analysis_writeup.md

-# Write-Up: Wonderland – Level 2 (DWORD-level XOR)
+# Write-Up: Wonderland
+Level 2
+---
 ## 1. Introduction & Initial Analysis
 Upon passing the initial level, the execution flow triggers the following terminal challenge:
 > *"You know what?
 That was too easy. \*Now\* tell me the second password."*